iiacobac/iiacobac.github.io/_pages/about.md

 Lastest News
 ======

-> - ### Jan 2026 "Improving LLM Domain Certification with Pretrained Guide Models" authored by Jiaqian Zhang, Zhaozhi Qian, Faroq Altam, *Ignacio Iacobacci*, Muhammad Alqurishi and Riad Souissi has been accepted at EACL 2026 as a Main Conference paper. 🎉
+> - ### Jan 2026 [Improving LLM Domain Certification with Pretrained Guide Models]() authored by Jiaqian Zhang, Zhaozhi Qian, Faroq Altam, *Ignacio Iacobacci*, Muhammad Alqurishi and Riad Souissi has been accepted at EACL 2026 as a Main Conference paper. 🎉
 >
 > - ### Dec 2025: [CamelEval: Advancing Benchmarks for Arabic Language Models in Generative Tasks](https://ieeexplore.ieee.org/document/11305029) authored by Zhaozhi Qian, Faroq Altam, Muhammad Alqurishim, *Ignacio Iacobacci*, Abdulmalik Aldawsari and Riad Souissi has been accepted as a Journal paper at IEEE Access (vol. 13, pp. 216038-216052, 2025) 🎉
 >